Flohhhhh/simple-pt/README.md

 INSTALLATION:
 - drag simple_pt folder into your resources folder
-- add "ensure simple_pt" to your server.cfg
+- add "ensure simple-pt" to your server.cfg

 USE:
 - type '/pt' in chat to toggle pt